hbr/Programming/redblack/doc/red_black_tree.md

 Deletion of an Interior Node
 ----------------------------

-If the interior node has two non-empty sons, we cannot deleted the node.
-However having two non-empty sons, the leftmost element in the right son is a direct neighbor of the info element of the interior node in the order relation.
+If the interior node has two non-empty children, we cannot deleted the node.
+However having two non-empty children, the leftmost element in the right child is a direct neighbor of the info element of the interior node in the order relation.
 We can delete the leftmost element and replace the info element of the interior node with the info element of the deleted leftmost node.

-However the node with the leftmost info element in the order relation might not be the leftmost node in the right son.
+However the node with the leftmost info element in the order relation might not be the leftmost node in the right child.
 Let `Node(color, left, x, right)` be the interior node to be deleted (i.e. `x` is the info element to be removed), then we can have the following situation.